ZiyaoLi/fast-kan/README.md

 *Work in progress*

 This repository contains a very fast implementation of Kolmogorov-Arnold Network (KAN).
-The forward time of FaskKAN is 3+ times faster than [efficient KAN](https://github.com/Blealtan/efficient-kan), and the implementation is a LOT easier.
+The forward time of FaskKAN is 3.33x faster than [efficient KAN](https://github.com/Blealtan/efficient-kan), and the implementation is a LOT easier.

 The original implementation of KAN is [pykan](https://github.com/KindXiaoming/pykan).